Catalina Classic Race is a Mental Challenge

 Thankfully my boat was watching me closely and kept asking me if I was peeing to make sure I was hydrated.
 Eating anything solid was impossible and I just gave up after a while and stuck to drinking my Cytomax energy drink which tasted good and my PowerGel blocks for calories which was probably making me throw up.
 I had to keep eating if I wanted to maintain the energy output needed to go faster as I was getting warm.

 During the fourth hour of the race, the temperatures continued to rise and the wind changed direction.
 My Orca triathlon wetsuit was too thick and I was really starting to dehydrate as the temperatures continued to get warmer.
 The wind had permanently changed direction and finally started helping me go faster with less effort.
 I had to take the suit off and wrap it around my waist and throw a rash guard on to keep from chaffing on my chest.
-However, this was not comfortable because when I tied the sleeves around my back, the bunched up wetsuit pressed on my stomach as I lay on it.
+However, this was not comfortable because when I tied the sleeves around my back, the bunched-up wetsuit pressed on my stomach as I lay on it.
 I tried wearing half of the wetsuit but the water was 59 degrees and as I got closer to Palos Verdes my body temperature quickly dropped again.

 Now I had to stop for the third time and put the wetsuit back on my arms and chest again to keep from freezing.
 After two nights of zero sleep and mental exhaustion, I was in race survival mode.
 All of my race priorities and goals were thrown out of the window.
-The ocean was winning the battle and had taken my mind to a deep dark lonely place of frustration as I wondered why no one else seems to be having the same problems as they paddled through the cold channel.
+The ocean was winning the battle and had taken my mind to a deep dark lonely place of frustration as I wondered why no one else seemed to be having the same problems as they paddled through the cold channel.

 My questions were finally answered when fellow South Bay paddling friend, Kevin Kody came up on my tail at about mile 20 which was about 5 hours into the race.
 I could tell he was all business and quickly picked up the pace to try and drop me since this was his 12th time doing the race.
-He had a full wetsuit on, GPS, food, and drink onboard while is boat crew was relaxing peacefully on their sailboat.
+He had a full wetsuit on, GPS, food, and drink onboard while his boat crew was relaxing peacefully on their sailboat.
 Kevin seemed to have the race formula down and I told myself I had to stick with him as long as I could to get to the finish line.

 I have never been so happy to see someone on the ocean as I was on this day.
 I felt like I had been alone paddling on the ocean for a month and just wanted to see someone to talk with and say hello to remove me from my insanity.
 I was in a deep dark place for much of the race but now I had someone to talk to and keep my mind focused on the finish line.
-Kevin was helpful great and listened to my whole experience during the last 5 hours.
+Kevin was helpful and listened to my whole experience during the last 5 hours.
 Somehow talking to him for a few minutes made me forget what I had just come through.

 We finally made it to the R10 buoy around noon which was six hours into the race.
 The clouds, chop, and wind were all completely gone and it was getting very hot.
 It was a brand new day and a whole new race.
 The euphoric feeling I had getting to the R10 was great and my boat cheered loudly.
 It was my first crossing of the channel and that was an accomplishment in itself.
 I was starting to get dizzy on the board and vertigo was likely setting in.
 I told Kevin that if I had to drop off between the R10 and the pier at least I made it across the channel.
 I was mentally much stronger after crossing the R10 checkpoint.
 I had accomplished one goal and that was my first crossing of the channel and I had someone to share it with.

 Paddling alone in the ocean is not very fun and this is one epiphany I had during the race.
 Much like running in a group, it's easier to pass the time and share your experiences if you have someone or a group to do it with.
 The repetition and the monotony of doing the same thing for hours are taxing on the mind.
-At times during the race, I would sign to myself during a 311 song just to pump me up.
+At times during the race, I would sing to myself during a 311 song just to pump me up.
 I had an iPod Shuffle playing in my ears for most of the race which helped some.
-I didn’t have an appreciation during training how hard it was to paddle by yourself for a long period of time.
-It's easy to get relaxed when you are alone and start thinking too much how cold you are or how far you have left to go.
+I didn’t have an appreciation during training for how hard it was to paddle by yourself for a long period of time.
+It's easy to get relaxed when you are alone and start thinking too much about how cold you are or how far you have left to go.
 Going slower by yourself is inevitable.

 Most of the experienced paddlers recommend that rookies do the Rock to Rock race in June.
 This race is a warm-up to the Catalina Classic in order to learn about the potential conditions and elements.
 The R2R race is 22 miles from Two Harbors to Abalone Cove off of PV and typically only takes a little of four hours.
 Most people use this race as their first channel crossing to learn about temperatures and nutrition but not stubborn me.
 I always said if I have a bad first channel crossing in the R2R race I will never do it again.
 So I might as well do the big Catalina race first and not test the waters to see if I can handle it.